-Analysis | Democrats threaten the GOP will ‘regret’ confirming Amy Coney Barrett.
+Analysis | Democrats say Republicans will ‘regret’ confirming Amy Coney Barrett.
 Will they?

 Barrett will be on the court to hear a case the week after the election on whether to knock down Obamacare entirely, as the Trump administration has argued it should.
 Democrats have used that as a political rallying cry for this November, even though there’s nothing they can do about the decision.

-It’s easy to see the political fighting over courts only getting hotter over the coming months and years, but it’s harder to say which side will benefit from that.
+It’s easy to see the political fighting over courts only getting hotter in the coming months and years, but it’s harder to say which side will benefit from that.
 But of all the things Republicans might regret over the last few years, you could argue this isn’t likely to be one of them.

 McConnell knows his majority is threatened, and he still pushed ahead with Barrett’s nomination.
 Whatever happens, this is apparently worth it for him and the party.